connormaglynn/shopping-cart-typescript/README.md

 ### 💡 Initial Ideas

-To complete the above task, I think it best to define a single (and simple) purpose for the application and start there.
+To complete the above task, I think it is best to define a single (and simple) purpose for the application and start there.

 From reading the task, I assume that the fundamental component of the system is to loop through a list of items and return the total of all prices.